robotman2412/pax-graphics/docs/README.md

 In order to support multiple targets and platforms, the build system for PAX has grown somewhat complex.

-## Build system: for ESP32
+## Build system: for ESP-IDF

 Similarly, PAX can be used directly as an ESP-IDF component when placed in your components folder.

-ESP32 is an officially supported platform.
+ESP-IDF is an officially supported platform.
 For other supported platforms, [see this link](supported-platforms.md).

 ## Build system: for Pi Pico